Side Effects of FRUZAQLA® (fruqintinib)

 In the FRESCO-2 study, side effects were generally manageable

-Most side effects with FRUZAQLA were manageable in FRESCO-2, and most people were able to stay on treatment.
-“Manageable” means that the side effects are able to be managed by pausing or reducing the dose of FRUZAQLA or stopping treatment.
+Most side effects with FRUZAQLA were manageable in the FRESCO-2 study, and most people were able to stay on treatment.
+“Manageable” means that the side effects are able to be managed by pausing or reducing the dose of FRUZAQLA.

 • 1 out of 5 people (20%) needed to stop taking FRUZAQLA because of side effects